 What Is the Best Coffee Brewing Method?

 There are many coffee brewing methods, and to say that one is better than another, is like comparing your kids.
 You love your kids for what they are, and not for what would you like them to be.
-The same goes with coffee, it’s not fair to say that espresso is better than drip coffee, but many people prefer it.
-On the other hand many coffee lovers won’t touch espresso, but they love drip coffee.
+The same goes for coffee, it’s not fair to say that espresso is better than drip coffee, but many people prefer it.
+On the other hand, many coffee lovers won’t touch espresso, but they love drip coffee.

 People have their own methods when making their cup of coffee, and everyone will probably say that their technique is the best.
-Even with the same brewing technique , people have their own tips and tricks to make it their own, so there is no strict conformity on the technique.
+Even with the same brewing technique, people have their own tips and tricks to make it their own, so there is no strict conformity on the technique.
 However, this also means that you can also add your personal touch to your cup of joe.
-You probably know already, but it’s alway worth mentioning, it’s not only about the way you brew, it’s also about your coffee beans.
+You probably know already, but it’s always worth mentioning, it’s not only about the way you brew, it’s also about your coffee beans.
 Different regions and countries produce various coffees.
 There are combinations in which a variety of coffees will be blended together, while different grinds and various roasts are also part of the magical combination.
 Don’t be afraid to let your creativity flow while preparing your daily cuppa joe.
 However, some brews will be more restrictive in terms of roasting and grinding, espresso comes to mind as the perfect example.
 There is some place for creativity, and improvisation, but not as much as with drip, or Turkish.
 Do not forget that fresh beans are key, and if your coffee beans go stale, that’s what you’ll get in your cup.

 Coffee Boiling Method

-This is a misnomer because with this brewing method, coffee grounds are not really boiled.
+This is a misnomer because, with this brewing method, coffee grounds are not really boiled.
 Nevertheless, it is called the “coffee boiling” technique, and it is the most simple and economic method.
 While coffee boiling is very easy and simplistic as a method, it is not easy to nail the perfect cup, and more than that, there are distinctive variants of it.

 The grounds will be placed inside a vessel or a cup, and then near-boiling or boiling water will be poured on them.
 The coffee grounds will steep in the hot water up until the drink is cool enough for drinking.
 It is exactly the way tea is brewed as well.
 The moment the coffee gets to the drinkable temperature, the grounds will start to sink onto the bottom of the cup.
 If they don’t they may be strained.